nTraum/sinatra-activerecord/README.md

 * use sinatra env for activerecord env
 * Fix database configuration options
 * Use Sinatra logger if available
-* Fix ActiveRecord deprectation warnings
+* Defaults for environments: logging, what else?
 * Fix README
   * * Migration from sinatra-activerecord
+  * *

 * Specs
 * Add spec that verifies APP_ENV works